 - PBSKids You gotta love PBS.
 Period.

 If you want to get a ‘behind the scenes’ look into the hilarious truth of what kindergarten really looks like, then you’ve come to the right place!
+Check out this FREE Download to learn MORE about what to expect!
 Let me know in the comments if you found this helpful, or if there is any other advice I can offer up from my experience in the kindergarten classroom!
+If you still have any kindergarten readiness questions I missed – ask away!

 (aka Ms. Bolls, Mrs. Scott)